burger-bytes/Burger-ESP32-NTPServer/README.md

 NTP Server using ESP32 hardware

 Hello!
-This is a side project built for fun from a request from a colleague.
+This was a project from a request from a colleague.
 This was built by my wife and I for fun.

 First and foremost, we do not intend to maintain this software.
 When the hardware and/or supporting software changes over time, we will not update this code.
 Use at your own risk!